Home: bestmedicalaid.co.za

 Pregnancy is expensive and your plan must cover both pre and ante natal (as well as birthing) costs.

-In your 40s and older, risk of serious illness increases so, the more cover you have, the better.
+Risk of serious illness increases so, the more cover you have, the better.

 You need comprehensive benefits covering heart disease, cancer, osteoporosis and dread diseases along with good chronic medication benefits.